jfcherng-sublime/ST-OpenUri/README.md

 # Sublime-OpenUriInBrowser

-`OpenUriInBrowser` is a Sublime Text 3 plugin that adds a button (inline phantom in ST's term) beside a URI.
-Users can click on the button to open the URI from a browser.

 ![screenshot](https://raw.githubusercontent.com/jfcherng/Sublime-OpenUriInBrowser/master/screenshot.png)

+`OpenUriInBrowser` is a Sublime Text 3 plugin that adds a clickable button beside a URI for opening it.
+`OpenUriInBrowser` means to be high performance, highly customizable and the ultimate solution for opening URIs (mostly URLs).

 ## Installation